A game of quantum advantage: linking verification and simulation: Introduction

 Central to our result is the connection between the mirror descent algorithm~\cite{tsuda_matrix_2005,Bubeck2015} and the proposed framework of the certification game.
 This allows us to connect distinguishing probability distributions from a target quantum distribution and learning an approximate classical description of the latter.
+Furthermore, as we will see, mirror descent is particularly well-suited to learning distributions of high entropy, which is the case for NISQ devices and current quantum advantage proposals.
 Our framework is inspired by a recent result of the authors~\cite{2009.05532}.
 There, we show how to use mirror descent, strong data processing inequalities and related concepts to analyse the performance of noisy quantum devices performing optimization.
-In contrast, this article's main result also hold for noiseless circuits and our overarching goal is to formally link the hardness of verification of quantum advantage proposals and their approximate classical simulation.
+In contrast, this article's main result also holds for noiseless circuits and our overarching goal is to formally link the hardness of verification of quantum advantage proposals and their approximate classical simulation.